-Digital interactions are a given but breach of trust and privacy infractions don’t have to be accepted at face value.
-Until transparency and protocols around user data evolve, companies using applications and websites (which basically means everyone) need a solution that enables insight into the use — and health — of data.
-The bottom line?
-We need more transparency.
+Digital interactions are a given, but we don’t have to accept data privacy infractions at face value.
+Until transparency and protocols around user data evolve, companies need a solution that allows insight into the use (and health) of data.

-What this means on a global scale is that digital interactions are becoming increasingly complex.
-The software-as-a-service (SaaS) market, backed by the public cloud, is expected to grow to $98.9 billion by 2020.
-As more companies run on SaaS offerings, there is a growing need to monitor vendors’ health including TOS policy updates, compliance adherence, litigation cases and data practices on an ongoing basis.
+On a global scale, this means digital interactions are becoming increasingly complex.
+As of 2022, Gartner suggests that the software-as-a-service (SaaS) market, backed by the public cloud, is worth roughly $172 billion.
+As more companies run on SaaS offerings, a growing need exists to regularly monitor vendor health.
+This includes TOS policy updates, compliance adherence, litigation cases, and data privacy initiatives.

 Currently, many data dependencies (including third-party data sharing) fly below the radar.
 That is, at any given point, information about who your vendors work with isn’t forcibly transparent.

 In other words?
 Who you share your customer data with — and who those vendors share their data with across apps and integrations — can have significant repercussions.